Why Choose AmTrust for Cyber Liability Insurance?

-Cyber privacy can include both personally identifying information or non-identifying information, like a user's behavior on a website.
-Personally-identifiable information usually refers to information that can be used to identify someone.
+Cyber privacy can include both personal identifying information or non-identifying information, like a user's behavior on a website.
+Personal identifiable information usually refers to information that can be used to identify someone.
 For example, a name and physical address could easily be used to identify an individual.
 Age, social security number, driver's license information, and telephone number are all examples of personally identifiable information.

 Why do I need cyber liability insurance?

-According to the 2016 Cyber Claims Study published by NetDiligence, the total cost of cyber and privacy-related claims last year topped $114 million.
-Personally identifiable information was the most reported data breach, with credit and payment card information being one of the most frequently stolen pieces of data.
+The total cost of data breaches and privacy-related claims can range from $1.25 million to $8.19 million.
+Personal identifiable information was the most reported data breach, with credit and payment card information being one of the most frequently stolen pieces of data.